shubham110019/WP-Shortcodes-Finder/README.md

 # WP Shortcodes Finder

 ## Description
-WP Shortcodes Finder is a WordPress plugin designed to help you locate and manage shortcodes used across your posts and pages.
-It displays a list of all posts and pages that contain a specific shortcode, along with their statuses, making it easier to manage your content.
+The **WP Shortcodes Finder** is a WordPress plugin designed to help users easily find and manage shortcodes across their posts and pages.
+This tool allows you to search for specific shortcodes, filter by post type, and now also filter by post status (Published, Draft, Private, Trash).

 ## Features
-- **Find Shortcodes**: Search for any registered shortcode and view where it's used.
+- Find specific shortcodes used in your posts and pages.
-- **Post Type Filtering**: Filter results by post type (e.g., posts, pages, custom post types).
+- Filter results by post type (e.g., Post, Page, Custom Post Types).
-- **Status Overview**: See the status of each post (published, draft, private, trash).
+- Filter results by post status (All, Published, Draft, Private, Trash).
+- View shortcode usage details and navigate to the corresponding posts/pages.
-- **Usage Count**: Quickly find out how many times a shortcode is used across your posts.
+- Quickly find out how many times a shortcode is used across your posts.

 ## Installation
 1. **Download the Plugin**: